Mental Health Facilities Seward, AK

 Seaview Community Services

 Seaview Community Services is a mental health treatment center in Seward, AK, located at 302 Railway Avenue, 99664 zip code area.
-Seaview Community Services provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Seaview Community Services offers psychotropic medication, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Seaview Community Services provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Seaview Community Services offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to adults, seniors 65 or older and young adults.
 Seaview Community Services also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Seaview Community Services consist of psychosocial rehabilitation services, case management and court-ordered outpatient treatment.
+Additional services at Seaview Community Services consist of court-ordered outpatient treatment, supported employment and family psychoeducation.

 Peninsula Community Health Services Of Alaska - 59.1 miles from Seward, AK

 Peninsula Community Health Services Of Alaska is a mental health clinic in Soldotna, Alaska, located at 230 East Marydale Avenue, 99669.
-Peninsula Community Health Services Of Alaska offers telemedicine/telehealth and outpatient treatment.
-Peninsula Community Health Services Of Alaska provides activity therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Peninsula Community Health Services Of Alaska also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
-Some other services provided by Peninsula Community Health Services Of Alaska include mentoring/peer support/consumer-run services, integrated primary care services and case management.
+Peninsula Community Health Services Of Alaska offers outpatient treatment and telemedicine/telehealth.
+Peninsula Community Health Services Of Alaska provides behavior modification, dialectical behavior therapy and activity therapy to children / adolescents, adults and seniors 65 or older.
+Peninsula Community Health Services Of Alaska also supports clients referred from the court/judicial system, people with PTSD and people with serious mental illness.
+Some other services provided by Peninsula Community Health Services Of Alaska include integrated primary care services, family psychoeducation and case management.

 Frontier Community Services - 62.1 miles from Seward, AK

 Frontier Community Services is a mental health facility in Soldotna, AK, located at 43335 Kalifornsky Beach Road, Suite 36, in the 99669 zip code.
-Frontier Community Services provides outpatient treatment and telemedicine/telehealth.
-Frontier Community Services provides individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Frontier Community Services also supports LGBT, people with traumatic brain injury and transitional age young adults.
-Some other services available at Frontier Community Services include mentoring/peer support/consumer-run services, assertive community treatment and intensive case management.
+Frontier Community Services provides telemedicine/telehealth and outpatient treatment.
+Frontier Community Services provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
+Frontier Community Services also supports people with traumatic brain injury, people with serious mental illness and transitional age young adults.
+Some other services available at Frontier Community Services include psychosocial rehabilitation services, vocational rehabilitation services and assertive community treatment.

 Ak Child And Family - 62.4 miles from Seward, AK

 Ak Child And Family is one of mental health facilities in Anchorage, Alaska, located at 4600 Abbott Road, 99507 zip code.
-Ak Child And Family provides residential treatment and telemedicine/telehealth.
-Ak Child And Family provides group therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents and young adults.
-Ak Child And Family also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with trauma.
-Additional services provided at Ak Child And Family include illness management and recovery, family psychoeducation and suicide prevention services.
+Ak Child And Family provides telemedicine/telehealth and residential treatment.
+Ak Child And Family provides cognitive behavioral therapy, behavior modification and psychotropic medication to children / adolescents and young adults.
+Ak Child And Family also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Ak Child And Family include case management, psychosocial rehabilitation services and suicide prevention services.

 Denali Family Services - 64.8 miles from Seward, AK

 Denali Family Services is a mental health clinic in Anchorage, AK, located at 6401 A Street, 99518 zip code area.
 Denali Family Services provides outpatient treatment and telemedicine/telehealth.
-Denali Family Services offers couples/family therapy, group therapy and dialectical behavior therapy to young adults and children / adolescents.
-Denali Family Services also supports people with trauma, transitional age young adults and people with PTSD.
-Additional services offered at Denali Family Services include case management, psychosocial rehabilitation services and therapeutic foster care.
+Denali Family Services offers individual psychotherapy, dialectical behavior therapy and couples/family therapy to young adults and children / adolescents.
+Denali Family Services also supports transitional age young adults, people with trauma and people with PTSD.
+Additional services offered at Denali Family Services include family psychoeducation, psychosocial rehabilitation services and case management.

 Aleutian Pribilof Islands Association - 65.5 miles from Seward, AK

 Aleutian Pribilof Islands Association is a mental health treatment clinic in Anchorage, Alaska, located at 1131 East International Airport Road, in the 99518 zip code.
 Aleutian Pribilof Islands Association provides outpatient treatment and telemedicine/telehealth.
-Aleutian Pribilof Islands Association provides couples/family therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents, young adults and adults.
+Aleutian Pribilof Islands Association provides behavior modification, integrated dual diagnosis disorder treatment and couples/family therapy to adults, young adults and children / adolescents.
 Aleutian Pribilof Islands Association also supports people with trauma.
-Additional services provided by Aleutian Pribilof Islands Association consist of suicide prevention services, vocational rehabilitation services and family psychoeducation.
+Additional services provided by Aleutian Pribilof Islands Association consist of suicide prevention services, case management and integrated primary care services.

 Providence Adolescent Residential Treatment Program - 65.5 miles from Seward, AK

 Providence Adolescent Residential Treatment Program is a mental health facility in Anchorage, AK, located at 3210 West 62nd Avenue, 99502 zip code area.
-Providence Adolescent Residential Treatment Program provides residential treatment and telemedicine/telehealth.
-Providence Adolescent Residential Treatment Program provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to children / adolescents.
-Providence Adolescent Residential Treatment Program also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered by Providence Adolescent Residential Treatment Program consist of education services, suicide prevention services and psychosocial rehabilitation services.
+Providence Adolescent Residential Treatment Program provides telemedicine/telehealth and residential treatment.
+Providence Adolescent Residential Treatment Program provides group therapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Providence Adolescent Residential Treatment Program also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered by Providence Adolescent Residential Treatment Program consist of suicide prevention services, education services and psychosocial rehabilitation services.

 Hope Community Resources - 65.6 miles from Seward, AK

 Hope Community Resources is a mental health treatment center in Anchorage, Alaska, located at 540 West International Airport Road, Suite 100, part of the 99518 zip code.
 Hope Community Resources provides outpatient treatment.
-Hope Community Resources also offers couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
-Hope Community Resources supports people with Alzheimer's or dementia, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Hope Community Resources also provides diet and exercise counseling, suicide prevention services and case management.
+Hope Community Resources also offers cognitive behavioral therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Hope Community Resources supports people with Alzheimer's or dementia, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Hope Community Resources also provides diet and exercise counseling, suicide prevention services and family psychoeducation.

 Alaska Psychiatric Institute - 65.9 miles from Seward, AK

 Alaska Psychiatric Institute is a mental health clinic in Anchorage, AK, located at 3700 Piper Street, in the 99508 zip code.
 Alaska Psychiatric Institute provides hospital inpatient treatment.
-Alaska Psychiatric Institute offers group therapy, behavior modification and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Alaska Psychiatric Institute also supports people with serious mental illness, transitional age young adults and people with PTSD.
-More services at Alaska Psychiatric Institute include case management, psychosocial rehabilitation services and chronic disease/illness management.
+Alaska Psychiatric Institute offers group therapy, dialectical behavior therapy and behavior modification to children / adolescents, young adults and adults.
+Alaska Psychiatric Institute also supports people with PTSD, transitional age young adults and people with trauma.
+More services at Alaska Psychiatric Institute include family psychoeducation, integrated primary care services and legal advocacy.

 Anchorage Community Mental Health Services Child And Family Services - 65.9 miles from Seward, AK

 Anchorage Community Mental Health Services Child And Family Services is a mental health center in Anchorage, Alaska, located at 4045 Lake Otis Parkway, 99508 zip code.
 Anchorage Community Mental Health Services Child And Family Services provides telemedicine/telehealth and outpatient treatment.
-Anchorage Community Mental Health Services Child And Family Services offers activity therapy, dialectical behavior therapy and trauma therapy to children / adolescents and young adults.
-Anchorage Community Mental Health Services Child And Family Services also supports people with PTSD, clients referred from the court/judicial system and transitional age young adults.
-More services available at Anchorage Community Mental Health Services Child And Family Services include psychosocial rehabilitation services, suicide prevention services and family psychoeducation.
+Anchorage Community Mental Health Services Child And Family Services offers activity therapy, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
+Anchorage Community Mental Health Services Child And Family Services also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+More services available at Anchorage Community Mental Health Services Child And Family Services include education services, family psychoeducation and case management.

 Anchorage Community Mental Health Services - 65.9 miles from Seward, AK

 Anchorage Community Mental Health Services is a mental health treatment center in Anchorage, AK, located at 4020 Folker Street, 99508 zip code area.
-Anchorage Community Mental Health Services provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Anchorage Community Mental Health Services offers psychotropic medication, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Anchorage Community Mental Health Services also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Anchorage Community Mental Health Services consist of vocational rehabilitation services, chronic disease/illness management and psychosocial rehabilitation services.
+Anchorage Community Mental Health Services provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Anchorage Community Mental Health Services offers psychotropic medication, couples/family therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Anchorage Community Mental Health Services also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Anchorage Community Mental Health Services consist of housing services, education services and case management.

 Providence Crisis Recovery Center - 66.0 miles from Seward, AK